toddeTV/gltf-type-toolkit/README.md

 - ⚠️ Detects and handles [Draco Compression](https://github.com/google/draco) during type generation automatically, see [Draco Compression handling](#draco-compression-handling) below for more information.
-- ✅ Works with glTF Seperate (`.gltf` + `.bin` + textures) and glTF Embedded (only `.gltf`) files, see [glTF versions and representations](#gltf-versions-and-representations) below for more information.
+- ✅ Works with glTF Seperate (`.gltf` + `.bin` + textures) and glTF Embedded (only `.gltf`) files, see [glTF Versions and Representations](#gltf-versions-and-representations) below for more information.
 - ✅ ESM ready.
 - ⚠️ Build tool & bundler agnostic thanks to [Unplugin](https://github.com/unjs/unplugin), so use it with your favorite one, but see chapter